 ART 100.
-ART APPRECIATION (5 credits)

-This course is designed to help the student find personal meaning in works of art and develop a better understanding of the nature and validity of art.
+ART APPRECIATION (5 credits) This course is designed to help the student find personal meaning in works of art and develop a better understanding of the nature and validity of art.
 Emphasis is on the diversity of form and content in original works of art.

 ART 101-102.
-ART WORKSHOP I-II (1-5 credits each)

-PREREQUISITE: Permission of instructor.
+ART WORKSHOP I-II (1-5 credits each) PREREQUISITE: Permission of instructor.
 These courses are designed for both non-art and art majors who are interested in a variety of art projects concerned with community or college-related activities.

-ART 113-114-115.
-DRAWING I-II-III (5 credits each)

-These courses provide the student with opportunities to develop the ability to draw using a variety of art media.
+ART 113- 114- 115.
+DRAWING I-II-III (5 credits each) These courses provide the student with opportunities to develop the ability to draw using a variety of art media.

-ART 123-124-125.
-DESIGN I-II-III (5 credits each)

-These courses, designed to be taken in sequence, are an introduction to the theory and practice of both two- and three-dimensional composition.
+ART 123- 124- 125.
+DESIGN I-II-III (5 credits each) These courses, designed to be taken in sequence, are an introduction to the theory and practice of both two- and threedimensional composition.
 These courses are open to all students and are especially recommended for those who plan further study in art, art education, interior design, and related fields.

 ART 133-134-135.
-CERAMICS I-II-III (5 credits each)

-These courses, to be taken in sequence, are an introduction to methods of clay forming as a means of expression.
+CERAMICS I-II-III (5 credits each) These courses, to be taken in sequence, are an introduction to methods of clay forming as a means of expression.
 Experience in handforming, wheelthrowing, and glazing are included.

 ART 173-174-175.
 PHOTOGRAPHY I-II-III (5 credits each) These courses, to be taken in sequence, are an introduction to photography.
 Emphasis is placed on aesthetic as well as technical aspects of photography and on darkroom techniques.
-A camera on which both shutter speed and lens opening can be set is required.
 Advanced standing may be granted by the instructor.